 STELLA His lifestyle!
 At twenty-eight he wore out, looked like a man of seventyfive.
-Next thing I knew he was dead and booked on the red eye flight to Hell.
-He wasted his life.
-I didn't stand a chance of turning him around.
+Next thing I knew he was dead and booked on the red eye flight to

+Hell.
+His sin was that he wasted his life.

 ROB You're sure I'm not going to Hell, right?